Copper was named for the island of Cyprus, where the Romans obtained their supply.

 Copper is one of the oldest metals ever used and has been one of the important materials in the development of civilization.
 Because of its properties, singularly or in combination, of high ductility, malleability, and thermal and electrical conductivity, and its resistance to corrosion, copper has become a major industrial metal, ranking third after iron and aluminum in terms of quantities consumed.

-FREE UPS Ground shipping within the (48) Continental United States!
+FREE FedEx Ground shipping within the (48) Continental United States!

 To all our Alaska, Canada and Hawaii customers: you will be notified of any applicable shipping charges prior to processing your order for approval.